Skip to main content

 • “The game's mechanics and goal aren't explained very well, and the 'fates' are unbalanced and needlessly cryptic in their various functions.”

-• “This game hasn't been worked on forever, and the developers seem to have moved on, despite plenty of bugs still existing and many mechanics either underused or flat out unexplained.”
+• “This game hasn't been worked on for a long time, and the developers seem to have moved on, despite plenty of bugs still existing and many mechanics either underused or flat out unexplained.”

 • music